Abdelhadi963/sharpsyscall/README.md

 ## How it's works ?

-you know that the syscall numbers change for each windows build  right :)
+You know that the syscall numbers change for each Windows build, right? :)
 1. **Loads ntdll.dll** and locates the target function
 2. **Parses the first 8 bytes** of each function looking for syscall patterns:
    - `4C 8B D1 B8` (mov r10, rcx; mov eax, syscall_number) - Standard pattern